 Printed to order letter card (Italy) advertisement: Talmone; cioccolato al latte = milk A typical milk chocolate has 10% cacao liquor and an additional percentage of pure cacao solids: in Europe it must contain at least 25% cacao solids.
 Sugar and/or vanilla are added to make it creamy and to enhance the flavor.

 It is by far the most popular chocolate, but less healthy than dark chocolate.

-Francotyp model "C" (Nederlands Indië = Indonesia; used since 1929) Begin 1930s, white chocolate was invented by Nestlé, mainly to get rid of the cocoa butter from their chocolate process.
+Begin 1930s, white chocolate was invented by Nestlé, mainly to get rid of the cocoa butter from their chocolate process.